 Tips for Writing the Chronological Resume

-As mentioned earlier, a chronological resume is the most commonly used format, and it emphasizes the work experience of a candidate.
+As stated earlier, most types of resume use a chronological format, and this kind of resume mainly focuses on the experiences of the candidate.
 Here are some tips to help you write an effective chronological resume:

 Start with Your Contact Information

-Include your name, phone number, email, and LinkedIn profile at the top.
-Make sure this information is updated and correct.
+Post your full name, your contact phone number, email address and LinkedIn account at the top of each resume.
+It is on you to make certain that this information is updated and correct.

 Write a Compelling Professional Summary